Description and History

 Make sure your baby hedgehog can reach his water bottle.
 If he's to small place a dish of water till he's big enough or place a brick near the water bottle so he can reach it.
 You may want to crush some of his food if you purchased a small baby then observe what he is eating until you see him eating the bigger pellets.

 Your hedgehog will be happy when the temperature is no lower then 73-75.
 Being African hedgehogs they do not hibernate, so if the temperature in the house or apartment falls below 73-75 your hedgehog will be prone to respiratory problems as well as organ failure.
-To maintain a proper temperature I recommend a nocturnal infrared heat bulb.
-They screw into a dome fixture with the other end having a clamp.
-These bulbs can not be scene by your hedgehog and will throw off heat to warm the space within the cage.
-To monitor temperature use a thermometer on the bottom of the cage.
-Place clamp above cage till temperature reads anywhere between 73 to 80.
-These lamps can be place on timers.
-Also a ceramic heat lamp works as well.
-They can be found online or at pet stores such as Petco.
+To maintain a proper temperature I recommend a ceramic heat emitter bulb that is screwed into a 10 inch lamp dome.
+The lamp should have a ceramic/porcelain socket.
+The wattage of the bulb should be either 100 or 150 watts depending how cold you keep the room.
+You will also need a thermostat to regulate the temperature inside the cage.
+You can find these supplies online or at stores like PetSmart.